-Skip one line after the salutation and begin typing the body of the formal letter.
+Skip one line after the salutation and begin the body of the formal letter.
 This is the main part of the letter.
 Keep in mind the rules outlined above regarding brevity and coherence.
 It is best to use short, clear, logical paragraphs to state your business.

 Closing and Signature

 This is the end of the letter.
 Skip one line after the last paragraph of the body of the letter and type the closing.
 Only the first word of the closing should be capitalized.
 It is punctuated with a comma.
-Leave several lines after the closing and type (or print) your signature.
+Leave several lines after the closing and type (or print) your name.
 Your actual handwritten signature is to be inserted between these two printed lines, written in ink.